greyshirtguy/Pro7-Media-Sweeper/Readme.md

 ### A *work-in-progess* MacOS port of [Pro7-Media-Sweeper](https://github.com/arlinsandbulte/Pro7-Media-Sweeper) by Arlin Sandbulte.
 ![Screenshot](ScreenShot.png)

-This app is still in early development stage and not yet functional.
+This app is in early development stage - the first working beta is now ready.
-My plan is to make a crude, but effective, native MacOS app with Appkit/Storyboards/Objective-C.
+Even though the Windows version by Arlin is a friendly script, this is a native MacOS app with Appkit/Storyboards/Objective-C

-*Perhaps if this MacOS port was done with a scripting language it might be easier for others to understand and contribute to - but I wanted to get this done in as little spare time as possible so I used old ways that were most comfortable for me.
+*Ideally if this MacOS port was done with a nice friendly scripting language it might be easier for others to understand and contribute to - but I wanted to get this done in as little spare time as possible so I used old ways that were most comfortable for me.
 Feel free to re-write in AppleScript, JavaSript, Python etc.*

 ### TODO: